clairechen228/InstanceSegmentation/README.md

 # InstanceSegmentation

 ## Dataset
-The MinneApple data are downloaded from [here](https://rsn.umn.edu/projects/orchard-monitoring/minneapple#datadownload) The strawberry data are not provided.
-These are unlabeled data.
+The MinneApple data are downloaded from [here](https://rsn.umn.edu/projects/orchard-monitoring/minneapple#datadownload).

+The strawberry data are not provided and they are unlabeled data.

 ## Results
 ### Apple